 The Freedom Online Coalition prides itself on being a unique platform for cross-regional diplomatic coordination, as well as a site for debate and discussion with all stakeholder groups.
 Engagement with non-governmental stakeholders is a key priority of the Coalition, institutionalized through its Annual Conference, its established ad hoc multistakeholder Working Groups, and its new mechanism for multistakeholder engagement, the Advisory Network.

 Once a year, the FOC organizes a multistakeholder conference that aims to deepen the discussion on how online freedoms are helping to promote social, cultural and economic development.
 The FO Conference attracts delegates from government, civil society, the private sector, and others stakeholder groups, and offers an open platform for discussion, information sharing, developing joint strategies and combining efforts towards their mutual goal of a human rights-based Internet.
-After the inaugural Conference in The Hague in 2011, subsequent annual FO Conferences were held in Kenya 2012, in Tunisia 2013, Estonia 2014, Mongolia 2015, and most recently, in Costa Rica in October 2017.
+After the inaugural Conference in The Hague in 2011, subsequent annual FO Conferences were held in Kenya 2012, in Tunisia 2013, Estonia 2014, Mongolia 2015, Costa Rica in 2017, and most recently, in Berlin in 2018.
 Find out more here.

 Ad hoc Working Groups